thot-experiment/amallo/README.md

 # Amallo
 Amallo is a thin wrapper for the [Ollama API](https://github.com/ollama/ollama/blob/main/docs/api.md).
 There is an [official wrapper](https://github.com/ollama/ollama-js) that is ~~probably~~ definitely more robust.
-This is a single JS file that works in the Browser, Node, Deno, and Bun and has code ergonomics I particularly like.
-It is current as of [v0.5.7](https://github.com/ollama/ollama/releases/tag/v0.5.7).
+This is a single JS file that works in the Browser, Node, Deno, and Bun and has ergonomics I particularly like.
+It is current as of Ollama [v0.5.7](https://github.com/ollama/ollama/releases/tag/v0.5.7).

 ### Installation